secretstartups/handbook/people-group/visas/index.html.md

 #### Transferring a partner visa to a highly skilled migrant visa

 Someone already in the Netherlands on a partner visa can be transferred to their own highly skilled migrant visa in order to not be dependent anymore.
-The process will take about 4-6 weeks if they are already in the Netherlands and don’t have to wait for an entry sticker or have to go for appointments to get registered.
-This is subject to above eligibility criteria and approvals.
-Please email people-connect@gitlab.com if you have any questions or to start this process.
+The process can take up to three months and is subject to above eligibility criteria and executive approval.
+Please email people-connect@gitlab.com to start this process.

+Tasks for People Connect:
+1. The People Connect team member emails HR Savvy (see contact details in 1password) to confirm the total amount of fees for this process since they are subject to change
+1. The People Connect team member emails the team member's Division's E-Group leader for their written approval and includes the total amount of fees in the email
+1. Once approved the People Connect team member emails HR Savvy with the team member in cc to request the visa transfer
+1. HR Savvy will supply all the documentation needed to the team member to apply for the visa transfer

 #### Resources